There is a need to balance residential development against safeguarding the habitats of protected bird species on the Thames Basin Heaths.

 You can find out more about the SPA on the Thames Basin Heaths Partnership website, including the location of Suitable Alternative Natural Greenspace in the local area.

 Working with other councils

-We are continuing to work other councils and Natural England to create further opportunities for Suitable Alternative Natural Greenspace (SANG) provision.
+We are continuing to work with other councils and Natural England to create further opportunities for Suitable Alternative Natural Greenspace (SANG) provision.
 As these arise, we will update the Avoidance and Mitigation Strategy.

-Recently, we worked on a joint project to investigate alternative and complementary avoidance and mitigation measures, which could be delivered in order to mitigate net new residential development within the Hart, Rushmoor and Surrey Heath Housing Market Area (HMA).
+Recently, we worked on a joint project to investigate alternative and complementary avoidance and mitigation measures which could be delivered in order to mitigate net new residential development within the Hart, Rushmoor and Surrey Heath Housing Market Area (HMA).